School of Medicine

 Raquel Santos is a psychologist.
-Her main interest is in drug abuse, particularly interested in their pharmacology and behaviour effects.
-Previously she has tested some legal highs and her goal is to explore in depth this field.
-She has also published in the comorbidity field where she has interested in schizophrenia and cocaine abuse.
-Her PhD was on the mTOR pathway role in the drug self-administration animal model of addiction under limited and extend access to cocaine.
+Her main field of interest is in drug abuse, particularly in their pharmacology and behaviour effects.
+Previously she has tested some legal highs with fast-scan cyclic voltammetry technique and her goal is to explore this field in depth.

 Raquel is a member of the Spanish Society for Neuroscience (SENC) and the Federation of European Neuroscience Societies (FENS).

 Raquel Santos obtained her Bachelor Degree in Psychology at the Autonomous University of Madrid in 2011, and her Master Degree at the National University for Distance Learning (UNED) in 2012.
-She undertook a PhD with Emilio Ambrosio in Madrid.
-Her PhD dissertation at the Department of Psychobiology at UNED university was on the mTOR pathway role in the drug self-administration animal model of addiction under limited and extend access to cocaine, and in an animal model of co-morbidity among schizophrenia and cocaine addiction.
-She was psychology lecturer and research assistant at the UNED.
-She also has participated in national and European projects.
+She completed her PhD at UNED in 2018 and her PhD dissertation was on animal model of comorbidity among schizophrenia and cocaine addiction.
+In addition, she has studied the mTOR pathway role in the drug self-administration animal model of addiction under limited and extended access to cocaine.
+She was psychology lecturer and research assistant at the UNED and participated in National and European projects.
 She is an expert in many behavioural, pharmacological and neurobiological techniques.

 Santos-Toscano, R., Borcel, E., Ucha, M., Orihuel, J., Capellán, R., Roura-Martínez, D., Ambrosio, E. and Higuera-Matas, A. Unaltered cocaine self-administration in the prenatal LPS rat model of schizophrenia.
 Progress in Neuro-Psychopharmacology and Biological Psychiatry, nº 69.
 2016